Skip to main content

 Start with the Cambridge Medicine course page, because it is the verified official source for the A100 course identity, entry requirements and course structure in this.

-Use the UCAT official practice tests and question banks for admissions-test preparation, because the current verified admissions test for Cambridge Medicine A100 is UCAT.
+Use the UCAT official practice tests And question banks for admissions-test preparation, because the current verified admissions test for Cambridge Medicine A100 is UCAT.

-The Medical Schools Council work experience guidance is useful because Cambridge strongly recommends work experience before applying, paid or voluntary, in a health or social care organisation.
+The Medical Schools Council work experience guidance Is useful because Cambridge strongly recommends work experience before applying, paid or voluntary, in a health or social care organisation.

 Keep notes short enough that you can revisit them before interview.